Liquid-Labs/policy-roles/policy/Company Roles Reference.md

 Senior executive in charge of corporate administration, including human resources and legal matters.

 Duties:
+* Is a member of the Senior Management Team. _(SOC 2 Type I ref 1.1, SOC 2 Type II ref 1.1)_
 * Is a member of the Incident Response Team.

 ### Chief Cloud Engineer